BinhaoWang/BinhaoWang.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the College of Computing at the City University of Hong Kong.
-My research interests include recommender systems, knowledge graphs, and large language models.
+I will be joining the College of Computing at the City University of Hong Kong as a Ph.D. student in Spring 2026.
+I am thrilled to continue my research under the supervision of Prof. Xiangyu Zhao, with whom I also had the privilege of working during my M.Sc. studies at CityU.
+My research focuses on the intersection of recommender systems, knowledge graphs, and large language models.
+I completed my undergraduate studies at Xiamen University.

 Education
 ======